Fort Pierce woman forced out of home after rain damages roof being repaired

 Then Sunday night's storms hit.
 The powerful storm tore holes in the roof that was being repaired for small leaks.

-“When the rain came, it just poured in every little hole in the roof,” said Piersall, noting the leaks were no longer small.
+"When the rain came, it just poured in every little hole in the roof," Piersall said, noting the leaks were no longer small.

 The damage was so extensive, Piersall was forced to leave her home, and now fears she won't be able to move back.